 There are two mechanisms which allow an operator to impose cell reservations or access restrictions.
 The first mechanism uses indication of cell status and special reservations for control of cell selection and reselection procedures.
 The second mechanism, referred to as Unified Access Control as specified in TS 38.331 [3], shall allow preventing selected access categories or access identities from sending initial access messages for load control reasons.

-Unified Access Control does not apply to IAB-MTs.
+Unified Access Control does not apply to IAB-MTs and NCR-MTs.